Independent Home Insurance Broker Serving the Yuba-Sutter Region

-Oakview Insurance Services, Inc. provides homeowners insurance for families throughout Yuba City, Marysville, and the greater Yuba-Sutter region.
-As an independent broker with access to more than 30 A-rated carriers, we never stopped writing homeowners insurance in California when major captive carriers pulled back.
+Oakview Insurance Services provides home insurance and homeowners insurance for families throughout Yuba City, Marysville, and the greater Yuba-Sutter region.
+As an independent broker with access to more than 30 A-rated carriers, we never stopped writing home insurance in California when major captive carriers pulled back.
 We place standard market policies, surplus lines coverage, California FAIR Plan policies with companion Difference in Conditions coverage, and earthquake and flood insurance for homeowners across the full spectrum of risk profiles in this region.

-With over 777 verified 5-star Google reviews and voted Best Agent, Best Agency, and Best Customer Service multiple years running, Oakview is the most trusted independent insurance agency in the Yuba-Sutter region.
-Whether you are buying your first home, received a non-renewal notice, or simply want an advisor who shops the market honestly on your behalf, call (530) 674-5054 or start a quote online.
+Rated 4.9 stars across 800+ verified Google reviews.
+Voted Best Agent, Best Agency, and Best Customer Service in Yuba, Sutter, and Colusa Counties multiple years running.
+Whether you are buying your first home, received a non-renewal notice, or want an advisor who shops the market honestly, call (530) 674-5054 or start a quote online.

 For a full overview of our personal insurance offerings, visit our Personal Insurance page.

-California’s homeowners insurance market has changed significantly over the past several years.
-State Farm, Allstate, Farmers, and other major carriers have non-renewed policies or restricted new business in large portions of the state, particularly in areas with wildfire exposure.
+California’s home insurance market has changed significantly over the past several years.
+State Farm, Allstate, Farmers, and other major carriers have non-renewed policies or restricted new business across large portions of the state, particularly in areas with wildfire exposure.
 Homeowners who have been with the same carrier for decades are receiving non-renewal notices, often with little explanation and limited time to find replacement coverage.

 The Yuba-Sutter region sits at the edge of California’s wildfire risk corridor.
 Eastern Yuba and Sutter County communities, properties bordering Butte County, and homes in or near CAL FIRE designated High Fire Hazard Severity Zones face a more limited standard market than Yuba City’s central neighborhoods.
-But even homeowners in lower-risk areas are feeling the effects of a market in transition as carriers reprice entire ZIP codes regardless of individual property risk.
+Even homeowners in lower-risk areas are feeling the effects as carriers reprice entire ZIP codes regardless of individual property risk.

 A standard homeowners policy in California provides six core coverage components.
-Understanding what each covers, and where the limits and exclusions lie, is the foundation of building a policy that actually protects your home.
+Understanding what each covers, and where the limits and exclusions are, is the starting point for building a policy that actually protects your home.

 Dwelling Coverage

-Dwelling coverage pays to repair or rebuild your home’s structure if it is damaged by a covered cause of loss such as fire, wind, hail, lightning, vandalism, or certain water damage.
+Pays to repair or rebuild your home’s structure after a covered cause of loss such as fire, wind, hail, lightning, vandalism, or certain water damage.
 The most important decision in your homeowners policy is whether dwelling coverage is written on a replacement cost basis or actual cash value.
 Replacement cost pays to rebuild with new materials of like kind and quality without depreciation deducted.
-Actual cash value deducts depreciation, which means a 20-year-old roof damaged in a fire might pay out a fraction of what it costs to replace.
-We write dwelling coverage on a replacement cost basis for every Oakview homeowners client.
+Actual cash value deducts depreciation.
+A 20-year-old roof damaged in a fire might pay out a fraction of what it costs to replace.
+Oakview writes dwelling coverage on a replacement cost basis for every homeowners client.

-Setting the correct dwelling coverage limit is equally important.
-California construction costs have increased substantially and many homes are insured at values set years ago that no longer reflect what it would actually cost to rebuild today.
+Setting the correct dwelling coverage limit matters as much as the coverage type.
+California construction costs have increased substantially and many homes carry values set years ago that no longer reflect actual rebuild costs.
 We conduct a replacement cost analysis for every new homeowners client and revisit it at renewal when construction cost indices change significantly.

 Extended and Guaranteed Replacement Cost